One of the most important missions for OJOOK is to eliminate single use plastic.

 Single use plastics are exactly what they sound like - plastic that ends in landfills after only one use because it cannot be recycled for another purpose.
 Single use plastics are pretty ubiquitous, from the straws, individual food wrappers in grocery stores, to the plastic bags you use to order takeout.
 There are some necessary uses for single use plastics (e.g. surgical gloves) but the majority of single use plastics are simply unnecessary or can be replaced with much more eco-friendly materials.

-By debunking common recycling myths, OJOOK aims to create more awareness and transparency around the company’s decision to eliminate single-use plastic from our product line.
-We do not want to be a part of the 91.6 percent of plastic that ends up in landfills each year.
+By debunking common recycling myths about plastic industry, OJOOK aims to create more awareness and transparency around the company’s decision to eliminate single-use plastic from our product line.
+We do not want to be a part of the plastic pollution - the 91.6 percent of plastic that ends up in landfills each year to be exact.

 Myth 1.
 All plastics are created equal.

-Not all plastics are created equal, in fact there are seven categories of them.
+Not all plastics are created equal, in fact there are seven types of plastic categories of them.
 And long story short, the higher the number, the harder it is to recycle and the worse it is for the environment.

 Plastic toothpaste tubes are one of the most common items incorrectly put in a recycling bin.
-Typically, the tubes are made of LDPE plastics (category 4), or lined inside with metal layers (category 7) and nearly impossible to be recycled, especially when combined with contamination issue (see Myth 2).
+Typically, the tubes are made of LDPE plastics (category 4), or lined inside with metal layers (mixed plastic = category 7) and nearly impossible to be recycled, especially when combined with contamination issue (see Myth 2).

 Takeaway: Look for products that use #1 PETE or #2 HDPE category.
 Avoid #3 and above at all costs.
 Do not toss unrecyclable categories out of guilt.